Unboxed-Software/solana-course/content/interact-with-wallets.md

 ### Install Wallet-Adapter Libraries

 When adding wallet support to an existing react app, you start by installing the appropriate packages.
-You’ll need `@solana/wallet-adapter-base`, `@solana/wallet-adapter-react`, the package(s) for the wallet(s) you want to support, and `@solana/wallet-adapter-react-ui` if you plan to use the provided react components, e.g.
+You’ll need `@solana/wallet-adapter-base`, `@solana/wallet-adapter-react`.
+If you plan to use the provided react components, you'll also need to add `@solana/wallet-adapter-react-ui`.

+All wallets that support [wallet standard](https://github.com/wallet-standard/wallet-standard) are supported out of the box, and nearly all current Solana wallets support wallet standard.
+However if you wish to add support for any wallets that don't support the standard, add a package for them.

 ```
 npm install @solana/wallet-adapter-base \
     @solana/wallet-adapter-react \
-    @solana/wallet-adapter-phantom \
     @solana/wallet-adapter-react-ui
 ```